aztecrex/haskell-aws-lambda/README.md

 working ont it.
 It simply puts you in a shell with the container all running and volumed.

-The test project now shows JSON marshalling.
+The test project shows:
+* marshall JSON to and from code written in Haskell
+* converting a pure or effectful function into a compatible one

 ## Deploy to Lambda